snrnats/doc-centre/docfx_project/pro/api/help/creating_new_orders.md

 ## Next Steps

 * Learn how to work with existing orders at the [Managing Existing Orders](/pro/api/help/managing_existing_orders.html) page.
-* Learn now to pack orders into consignments at the [Creating Consignments From Orders](/pro/api/help/packing_orders.html) page.
+* Learn how to pack orders into consignments at the [Creating Consignments From Orders](/pro/api/help/packing_orders.html) page.
 * Learn how to retrieve delivery options at the [Getting Delivery Options](/pro/api/help/getting_delivery_options.html) page.

 <script src="../../scripts/requesttabs.js"></script>